shokru/rstats/material/R_links.md

 **[Twitter for R programmers](https://www.t4rstats.com)**: very useful for people who want to scrap data from Twitter.

+**[Twitter for scientists](https://www.t4scientists.com)**: a book for people who want to get better at using Twitter - not R specific.

 **[Machine learning for factor investing](https://www.mlfactor.com)**: a book on quantitative finance with lots of R code + a financial dataset.

 **[Technical Analysis with R](https://bookdown.org/kochiuyu/Technical-Analysis-with-R/)**: a book on technical analysis in finance.